deepchecks/deepchecks/docs/source/getting-started/welcome.rst

 They are checks for different phases in the ML workflow:

 - Data Integrity
-- Train-Test Validation (Distribution and Methodology Checks)
+- Train-Test Validation (Distribution, Drift and Methodology Checks)
 - Model Performance Evaluation